Bryan Newman ’99, ’04

 Newman’s fondest memories of Shenandoah are the research studies and field trips through the environmental studies program.
 “We had the opportunity to apply our skills and knowledge and to create publications and research reports from these experiences.
 These experiences added immensely to the program by promoting work ethic, collaboration with others and production of a finished product,” said Newman.

-This year at Shenandoah, he is most looking forward to being a part of the Alumni Board of Directors and helping to promote awareness of the board through connections with former classmates.
+This year at Shenandoah, he is most looking forward to being part of the Alumni Board of Directors and helping to promote awareness of the board through connections with former classmates.